kleber-costa/nodeapp-github-actions/README.md

 #### Node.js test application

-Make something changes to README.md or any other file that doesn't interrupt the application or test flow, make it in the develop branch, and push the code.
+Make any changes that don't interrupt the app or test flow, make it in the development branch, and submit the code.
 Follow Github Actions and check that the tests will run on the nodeapp-test.yml and node-version.yml files that are inside .github/workflows

 ### Running Github Actions over main branch